Skip to content ↓

 'A Boringdon historian will have an enquiring and questioning mind and a knowledge and understanding of how historical periods affected those that came after them through a real understanding of chronology.
 They will have a deep understanding of the key milestones and features of taught historical periods and how they have influenced us today.'

-How is History planned at Boringdon?
+How is History planned and taught at Boringdon Primary School?

 How do we check that pupils have understood before we move on?